Olympus TG-5 vs Ricoh WG-60

 It is notable that the TG-5 offers wifi support, while the WG-60 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the TG-5 and the WG-60 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the WG-60 followed on from the Ricoh WG-50.
+The WG-60 is a recent model that features in the current product line-up of Ricoh.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 Review summary: Olympus TG-5 vs Ricoh WG-60